-The purpose of this program is to prevent
+The goal of this program is to prevent

-educating the public and providing technical assistance to individuals
+educating the public and providing consultation to individuals

 and surveillance to identify the presence and source of various

 Your dead bird report is important to us and will be used for monitoring purposes.
-Although it is important for public health officials to track dead bird sightings, only some dead birds will be collected and tested for West Nile virus.
+Although it is important for public health officials to track dead bird sightings, not all dead birds will be collected and tested for West Nile virus.

-If you have found a dead bird in good condition, please keep it.
-Double-bag the bird using a shovel, gloves, or plastic bags over your hands.
+If you have found a dead bird in good condition, please keep it, Double-bag the bird using a shovel, gloves, or plastic bags over your hands.
 Place it in a cool place, such as a cool garage or a bucket with ice packs.
 You may be contacted to determine whether the bird is suitable for testing.
-If you have not been contacted within 24 hours, please safely dispose of the bird in your trash.
+If you have not been contacted within 24 hours, please safely dispose of the bird in an outdoor trash receptacle.

-Single waterfowl or shorebirds, and wild bird die-offs - Washington State Department of Fish & Wildlife at 1-800-606-8768
+For reports of dead waterfowl or shorebirds, and wild bird die-offs, contact the Washington State Department of Fish and Wildlife here

 top of page